Florida St. and Virginia clinch spots in College World Series, Evansville's improbable run continues

 AROUND THE HORN

+Oregon State was shut out in the NCAA Tournament for the first time since a 14-0 loss to Stanford in 1983 and had its most lopsided tournament loss since UC Irvine won 14-2 in 2014.
+The Beavers' one hit was their fewest since Washington State held them to one on March 12, 2023. ...
 Evansville issued 10 walks, third-most in a game this season. ...
+NC State's 17-run margin of victory was its largest in an NCAA Tournament game. ...
 Georgia managed only four hits against Sam Highfill and Andrew Shaffner, the Bulldogs' fewest this season besides back-to-back games with three hits against Kentucky in March. ...
-The Florida-Clemson meeting was the first since 1983 and the first at Clemson since 1930.
-Gators coach Kevin O'Sullivan was an assistant for nine years before he was hired at Florida after the 2007 season.
+Caglianone's homer was his 32nd of the season and 72nd of his career, second among active players behind LSU's Tommy White (75).

 AP college sports: https://apnews.com/hub/college-sports